Ficool

 The Third Hokage's assessment carried weight that would influence decisions about both participants' futures.
 The match had provided exactly the kind of comprehensive evaluation that would justify significant changes to their academic trajectories.

-As medical-nin carefully transported both unconscious students to Konoha Hospital for observation and recovery, the competition concluded with an outcome that none of the observers had anticipated.
+As medical-nin carefully transported both unconscious students to Konoha Hospital for observation and recovery, the competition prepared to continue with the remaining scheduled matches.

-As the crowd began to disperse, conversations among the observers reflected genuine appreciation for the quality of combat they had witnessed.
-The final match in particular had demonstrated that exceptional talent could emerge from unexpected sources.
+As the next competitors took their positions, conversations among the observers reflected genuine appreciation for the quality of combat they had just witnessed.
+The impromptu match had demonstrated that exceptional talent could emerge from unexpected sources, but the scheduled competition still needed to continue.

-"Impressive display from both participants," one of the Jōnin instructors commented to his colleagues, nodding appreciatively.
+"Impressive display from both participants in that unscheduled match," one of the Jōnin instructors commented to his colleagues.
+He nodded appreciatively.
 "The tactical thinking and technical execution exceeded academy standards significantly."

 "The civilian student showed remarkable determination," another added, "while the intervention that started this whole exchange demonstrated exactly the kind of protective instinct we want in our shinobi."